codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | 4.0                               |
 +-------------------------+---------------------+-----------------------------------+

-In :term:`Streaming Replication`, the node breaks transactions down into fragments, then transfers and applies them on slave nodes while the transaction is in progress.
-Once certified, the transaction can no longer be aborted due to conflicting transactions.
-This parameter determines the number of replication units to include in the fragment.
+In :term:`Streaming Replication`, the node breaks transactions down into fragments, then replicates and certifies them while the transaction is in progress.
+Once certified, a fragment can no longer be aborted due to conflicting transactions.
+This parameter determines the number of replication units to include in a fragment.
 To define what these units represent, use :ref:`wsrep_trx_fragment_unit <wsrep_trx_fragment_unit>`.
+A value of ``0`` indicates that streaming replication will not be used.

 .. code-block:: mysql